GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `customization/html/homeTop.html`
 - `customization/html/homeBottom.html`

+You can also internationalize these templates by using the language code as a suffix (e.g. `homeTop-en.html` will be rendered only for the English interface).
+The application tries to find the localized template first, otherwise it tries the non-localized template, otherwise it displays nothing.
+NB: If you want to display a message common to all languages but not to a particular language (e.g. french), just create the template suffixed with its language code (e.g. `-fr.html`) and leave it empty, and voilà!

 See HTML examples in https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/customization/html.

 Icons are provided by Geotrek-admin API.
 See [icons documentation](icons.md) to know how they have to be designed.